All courses are free and shareable.

 “This is absolutely wonderfully done.
 I will be sharing this with my family, my colleagues and my clients.
 Thank you for all you are doing!
 I am really looking forward to seeing more”.
 M. Unger

 Our micro-training course ‘Introduction to Autism & Universal Design for Faculty’ is a 60-minute interactive training suited for any faculty member in higher education who would like to know more about their Autistic students and the Universal Design tools they can utilize to decrease a disabling learning environment for all students.
-Upon completion of this course, you will receive a digital badge for use on your social business site or website and a certificate of completion.

 Our Parent Advocacy course, which is a part of our leadership series, is available now.
 This 30-minute course is designed for the parents and caregivers who are looking for tools to better understand: